-Mortgage payments, energy costs, council tax, home insurance, water charges… it can seem as though the list of bills for your property is never-ending.
+Mortgage payments, energy costs, council tax, home insurance, water charges… it can seem like the list of bills for your property is never-ending.

 Here’s our rundown of all the costs you need to consider, and some ideas on how to reduce them.